SELECT Queries Syntax¶

 SELECT <expr_list> FROM <left_subquery> [LEFT] ARRAY JOIN <array> [WHERE|PREWHERE <expr>] ...

 The query execution order is optimized when running

 ARRAY JOIN must always be specified before the

 WHERE/PREWHERE clause, it can be performed either before

 WHERE/PREWHERE (if the result is needed in this clause), or after completing it (to reduce the volume of calculations).
 The processing order is controlled by the query optimizer.

 ARRAY JOIN are listed below:

-LEFT ARRAY JOINthe result contains the rows with empty arrays.
-The value for an empty array is set to default value for an array element type (usually 0, empty string or NULL).
+JOINcontains rows with empty arrays.
+The value for an empty array is set to the default value for the array element type (usually 0, empty string or NULL).

-ARRAY JOIN clause.
+LEFT ARRAY JOIN clauses.
 Let's create a table with an Array type column and insert values into it: